Flour510/neighborhood-library/README.md

 This invalid input by the user prompts a message informing the user of their invalid entry.
 Followed by the refreshed Home screen to get another input from the user to move on to the next command.

 ## Interesting Piece of the Code
 One part of this code I found interesting to build is option 2 & 3.
-Getting these to work and display the screen I wanted it to display was a challenging for me.
+Getting these to work and display the screen I wanted it to display was challenging for me.

 In the screenshot below, the if() statement checks two conditions.
 * selectedBook != null